SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

-### Allowing a workflow to use app permissions in a SharePoint Server 2013 site
+### Allowing a workflow to use app permissions in a SharePoint site

 The first step is to allow workflow to use app permissions.
-You configure workflow to use app permissions on the **Site Settings** page of the SharePoint Server 2013 site where the workflow will run.
-The following procedure configures the SharePoint Server 2013 site to allow workflow to use app permissions.
+You configure workflow to use app permissions on the **Site Settings** page of the SharePoint site where the workflow will run.
+The following procedure configures the SharePoint site to allow workflow to use app permissions.